Schussenried Abbey

 How long should I spend visiting?

-A visit to Schussenried Abbey typically takes a few hours, allowing time to explore the grounds and appreciate the architecture.
+A visit to Schussenried Abbey typically lasts a few hours.
+This allows time to explore the exhibits and appreciate the architectural features.

 Is photography allowed?